Rez includes many elements that you will combine to create your game, starting with the @game element that wraps the whole thing.

 Boolean

-If true this timer will keep sending events until it stops, otherwise it will only
+If true this timer will keep sending events until it stops, otherwise it will only send one event.

 count (optional)